-by Holly Ramsey-Klawsnik, Ph.D., and Candace Heisler, J.D.\
+By: Holly Ramsey-Klawsnik, Ph.D. & Candace Heisler, JD

-The National Committee for the Prevention of Elder Abuse (NCPEA) has been awarded a cooperative agreement with the U.S. Department of Justice, Office of Justice Programs, Office for Victims of Crime (OVC) to conduct a two-year (2013-2015) project regarding polyvictimization in later life.

-Various elder abuse scholars refer to "multifaceted abuse," "multiple victimization," "hybrid" or "co-occurring forms of elder abuse," but prior to this NCPEA initiative, the term "polyvictimization" has not been defined or conceptualized within the elder abuse field.

-In contrast, it has been explored in the child abuse field and defined by Finkelhor, et al. as a person's experience of several varieties of victimizations or exposures to violence, crime, and abuse.
-(D. Finkelhor, H.A.
-Turner, S. L. Hamby, and R. Ormrod, "Polyvictimization: Children's Exposure to Multiple Types of Violence, Crime, and Abuse," Juv.
-Just.
-Bull., Nat'l Survey of Children's Exposure to Violence series (2011).)

-\Holly Ramsey-Klawsnik is a sociologist researcher, licensed marriage and family therapist, licensed certified social worker, and contributing editor to VED.

-Candace Heisler is a retired assistant district attorney, San Francisco, a trainer and consultant on elder abuse and domestic violence, and co-author of Elder Abuse Detection and Intervention: A Collaborative Approach.

-NCPEA is grateful to OVC for the opportunity to undertake this groundbreaking exploration of polyvictimization within elder abuse and creation of resources to equip professionals to respond effectively.
-NCPEA also expresses gratitude to our partner organizations and to the many professionals who have participated in the project by contributing literature or practice resources or by attending the forum.
-The training materials under development will be available free of charge.

-This and all materials produced as part of this project do not constitute legal advice, clinical guidance or professional recommendations regarding how any specific allegation or case of elder abuse should be handled.
-The content is not intended to guide or recommend responses to individual matters, which must be addressed in accordance with local laws, jurisdictional procedures, standards of practice, and sound professional judgment along with careful consideration of the facts of the specific case or mothers, consultation with legal, clinical, and/or other experts may be needed.
+For submission to: Victimization of the Elderly and Disabled, December 2013

-The Polyvictimization in Later Life Project is supported by Award Number 2012-VF-GX-K014 to the National Committee for the Prevention of Elder Abuse (NCPEA) from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
-The opinions, findings, and conclusions or recommendations expressed in this project and its communications are those of the contributors, and do not necessarily reflect the official position or policies of the U.S. Department of Justice.
-An outcome of this project will be the development of a definition of polyvictimization during later life, as supported by evidence from research and practice developed by the academics and practitioners involved in the project.
+The National Committee for the Prevention of Elder Abuse (NCPEA) has been awarded a cooperative agreement with the US Department of Justice, Office of Justice Programs, Office for Victims of Crime (OVC) to conduct a two-year (2013-2015) project regarding polyvictimization in later life.
+Various elder abuse scholars refer to "multifaceted abuse," "multiple victimization," "hybrid" or "co-occurring forms of elder abuse," but prior to this NCPEA initiative, the term polyvictimization has not been defined or conceptualized within the elder abuse field.
+In contrast, it has been explored in the child abuse field and defined by Finkelhor, Turner, Hamby and Ormrod (2011) as a person's experience of several varieties of victimizations or exposures to violence, crime, and abuse.
+An outcome of this project will be the development of a definition of polyvictimization during later life, as supported by evidence from research and practice, and the academics and practitioners involved in the project.
 A key goal is to illuminate how a polyvictimization perspective may improve the understanding of and response to older adults experiencing multiple victimizations and resultant trauma.

-Team and Deliverables

-The project is conducted by a core team of elder abuse content experts from diverse fields: Trudy Gregorie; Candace Heisler, J.D.; Kathleen Quinn; Holly Ramsey-Klawsnik, Ph.D.; Karen A. Roberto, Ph.D.; Daniel Sheridan, Ph.D., R.N.; and Pamela Teaster, Ph.D.

-Oversight is provided by NCPEA President Georgia Anetzberger, Ph.D. adults who experience more than one type of abuse appear to be at higher risk for dire consequences than those who experience a single form of maltreatment.
-Late-life polyvictimization occurs in a variety of ways, may involve one or multiple perpetrators, and is underreported to authorities.
-All five types of elder abuse (i.e., physical, emotional, sexual, and financial abuse and care provider neglect) can and do co-occur with each other in various combinations, frequently causing victims to suffer in multiple ways.

-To illustrate, in a poll of APS professionals nationwide, 15% of respondents said that victims of multiple types of abuse comprise over 80% of their caseloads; 75% said that such victims represent over 25% of their cases.
-(NAPSRC QuickPoll (distributed to National APS Listsery); National Adult Protective Services Resource Center (2013).)

-Prior to this NCPEA initiative, the term "polyvictimization" has not been defined or conceptualized within the elder abuse field.

-The partnering organizations are the International Association of Forensic Nurses, Justice Solutions, the National Adult Protective Services Association, the National Association of Area Agencies on Aging (n4a), the National Center on Elder Abuse, the National Family Justice Center Alliance, and the National Sexual Violence Resource Center.

-The project will create training materials on this topic, including a web-based curriculum, a DVD produced by Terra Nova Films, and articles to appear in scholarly journals as well as professional newsletters.
+A core team of elder abuse content experts from diverse fields is conducting the project: Trudy Gregorie, Candace Heisler, JD, Kathleen Quinn, Holly Ramsey-Klawsnik, PhD, Karen A. Roberto, PhD, Daniel Sheridan, PhD, RN, and Pamela Teaster, PhD with oversight provided by NCPEA President Georgia Anetzberger, PhD.
+Partnering organizations are the International Association of Forensic Nurses, Justice Solutions, the National Adult Protective Services Association, the National Association of Area Agencies on Aging (n4a), the National Center on Elder Abuse, the National Family Justice Center Alliance, and the National Sexual Violence Resource Center.
+The project will create training materials on this topic including a web-based curriculum, a DVD produced by Terra Nova Films, and articles to appear in scholarly journals as well as professional newsletters.
 Findings will also be presented at selected conferences and delivered through webinars.